Soorya018/Cardio-Disease-Predictor/README.md

-# Heart-Disease-Prediction
+# Cardio-Disease-Prediction
-:heart: ML model to predict heart disease possibility of a patient based on his medical attributes
+:heart: Machine Learning model to predict cardio disease possibilities of a patient based on his medical conditions